dental implant faqs

 When you are missing one or more natural teeth, it can drastically affect your appearance as well as your overall outlook on life.
-Dental implants from Desert Smiles Cosmetic & Sedation Dentistry, Glendale implant dentists, Dr. Wilcox and Dr. Tenney in Arizona permanently restore your full, natural smile, boosting your self-confidence and your appearance.
+Using dental implants from Desert Smiles Cosmetic & Sedation Dentistry, Dr. Tenney in Arizona permanently restores your full, natural smile, boosting your self-confidence and your appearance.
 Dental implants are more comfortable than dentures and also prevent the jawbone deterioration that occurs when missing teeth are not replaced.

 An implant dentist has the training and clinical experience necessary to specialize in this area of restorative dentistry.
-Carrying the title "implant dentist" means your Phoenix dentist accummulated numerous continuing education courses and clinical practicum to master the tools and technology necessary to successfully complete dental implant surgery.
+Carrying the title "implant dentist" means your Phoenix dentist accumulated numerous continuing education courses and clinical practicum to master the tools and technology necessary to successfully complete dental implant surgery.

 The cost of your dental implant procedure depends on how many teeth need replaced.
 The more teeth that need replaced, more implants are typically required to support the restorations that fill in your smile.
 However, sometimes multiple replacement teeth can be supported by one dental implant, so contact Desert Smiles for a free dental implant consultation and cost estimate with one of our dentists.
 In your dental implant consultation, you can ask one of our dentists about dental implant financing.

 The number of stages and time frame for each implant and restoration will vary from patient to patient.